Skip to main content

 The more of these that apply, the more serious the dependence.

-Talk to your health care provider if you think you might want to use one of these drugs to help you quit tobacco.
+Talk to your health care provider if you think you might want to use one of these medicines to help you quit tobacco.
 You’ll need a prescription.
-It's also a good idea to talk to your health insurance about coverage for these medications.
+It's also a good idea to talk to your health insurance about coverage for these medicines.

-If you plan to use a prescription drug to quit tobacco, talk with your health care provider about exactly when to start, and how to use the medicine.
-Also find out what side effects to watch for and report.
-Put a note on your calendar to remind you when to start taking it.
+If you plan to use a prescription medicine to quit tobacco, talk with your health care provider about when to start the medicine and how to use it.
+Also, ask what side effects you should watch for and report.

 Varenicline (Chantix)

-Varenicline (also called Chantix) is a prescription medicine developed to help people stop smoking.
-It works by interfering with nicotine receptors in the brain.
-This means it has 2 effects:
+Varenicline (also called Chantix) is a prescription medicine FDA-approved to help people stop smoking.
+It has 2 effects:

-• It lessens the pleasure a person gets from smoking.
+• Lessens the pleasure a person gets from smoking

-For people trying to quit smokeless tobacco, several studies have shown varenicline can increase their chance of quitting when compared to taking no medicines at all, at least in the short term.
+Varenicline has also shown to be helpful for people trying to quit smokeless tobacco.
+It can increase the chance of quitting when compared to taking no medicines at all, at least in the short term.
 (Some studies have also found NRT lozenges can help.)

 Typically, varenicline is given for 12 weeks, but people who quit during that time may get another 12 weeks of treatment to boost their chances of staying off tobacco.
 It’s important to keep up with other support systems during this time and for at least a few months after quitting.

-Tell your provider about any medical conditions and allergies you have before you start varenicline, including if you might be pregnant.
+Before you start varenicline, tell your provider about any medical conditions and allergies you have, including if you have kidney problems or might be pregnant.

 Side effects of varenicline